Frequently Asked Questions

 1. While it is permissible to purchase software using petty cash (Less than $500) or express vouchers (Less than $4,999.99), not all vendors offer special discounted academic pricing.
 It is advisable to contact the Buyer handling software purchases regarding vendors who can offer such special pricing before purchase.
 Academic pricing can offer savings of 50% or more compared to normal retail pricing.
 2. All heaters, regardless of cost, must be approved by the Physical Plant Department prior to request for reimbursement.
 3. Live plants for public areas may be purchased via petty cash with the approval of the Physical Plant Department.

-Purchases handled via express vouchers must follow the same guidelines as noted above for petty cash purchases except that the cost may be any amount less than $5,000.00.
-PLEASE NOTE, HOWEVER, IF THE COST OF AN INDIVIDUAL ITEM OF EQUIPMENT OR FURNITURE IS $3,000.00 OR MORE, THE ITEM MUST BE INVENTORIED BY PROPERTY CONTROL.
+Purchases handled via payment request must follow the same guidelines as noted above for petty cash purchases except that the cost may be any amount less than $5,000.00.
+PLEASE NOTE, IF THE COST OF AN INDIVIDUAL ITEM OF EQUIPMENT OR FURNITURE IS $3,000.00 OR MORE, THE ITEM MUST BE INVENTORIED AND THEREFORE ENTERED ON A N0N-CATALOG PO.
 PROPERTY CONTROL WILL ATTACH A GSU DECAL NUMBER TO THE ITEM.
-THIS NUMBER MUST BE SHOWN ON THE EXPRESS VOUCHER PAY REQUEST.
-PAYMENT WILL NOT BE MADE UNTIL THE ITEM HAS BEEN PROPERLY TAGGED WITH A GSU PROPERTY DECAL.

 Sales tax charged on petty cash purchases should not be paid by the purchaser.
 If, however, a petty cash purchase cannot be made without payment of sales tax, reimbursement of the sales tax will be made by the University Cashier.
 Exemption Certificate forms may be obtained from the Director of Business Services.